TomaszBednorz/Home_alarm/README.md

 # Home_alarm

-Project for the class "SSensors in Embedded Applications"
+Project for the class "Sensors in Embedded Applications"

 ## 1. Hardware
 - ESP32-DevKitC (ESP-WROOM-32)